| Minutes of Fans Forum

 8( in the remaining part of the South Car park) resulting in an extra

 walking distance of approximately 50 yards, to get to the stadium.
+The long term plan was to

 realistically identify car par parking requirements around the stadium and